 Supporting the merger between Women’s Health Concern and the British Menopause Society

 'Please help our nurses to help women like you'

 Our specialist nurses are always on hand to offer reassurance, support and confidential, tailored advice.

 For any woman who has been suffering in silence; is confused by medical jargon; has a medically complex case or who just doesn't know where to turn.

-Please support our nurses this Christmas - so they can continue their important work
+Please support our nurses this Spring - so they can continue their important work

 2 and 3 Oct 2014

 8 Oct 2014

 16 Oct 2014